cocos/cocos-engine/EngineErrorMap.md

 ### 12100

 The font size is too big to be fitted into texture atlas.
 Please switch to other label cache modes or choose a smaller font size.

-## 12101

-Singleton mode can not have more than one instance.